Eye of a needle: Judaism

 The Babylonian Talmud applies the aphorism to unthinkable thoughts.
 To explain that dreams reveal the thoughts of a man's heart and are the product of reason rather than the absence of it, some rabbis say:

 A midrash on the Song of Songs uses the phrase to speak of God's willingness and ability beyond comparison to accomplish the salvation of a sinner:

-Rav Sheishet of Nehardea applied the same aphorism to the convoluted reasoning for which the sages of Pumbedita were evidently famous: "Are you from Pumbedita, where they push an elephant through the eye of a needle?"
+Rav Sheishet of Nehardea applied the same aphorism to the reasoning for which the sages of Pumbedita were evidently famous: "Are you from Pumbedita, where they push an elephant through the eye of a needle?"
 (Baba Metzia, 38b).

 Christianity

 "The eye of a needle" is a portion of a quotation attributed to Jesus in the synoptic gospels:

 The saying was a response to a young rich man who had asked Jesus what he needed to do to inherit eternal life.
 Jesus replied that he should keep the commandments, which the man replied that he had done so.
 Jesus responded, "If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow me."
 The young man became sad and was unwilling to do that.
 Jesus then spoke that response, leaving his disciples astonished.